Arthur-Fernandes-Barros/estudos_python/README.md

 * A paper, rock, scissor game with the terminal.
 * A code for a Python program that calculates the weight of a person on different planets.
+* A fortune cookie using the terminal, one if/elif version and one vector version